Explore Daintree Rainforest: Walks, Wildlife & Lodges

 Road safety Australia/your country

-Inside the lodge there is a lot of Daintree Rainforest information.
-What is very special about staying in the lodge surrounded by rainforest is that we can listen to all the animal sounds during the night.
-Anyway, we sleep extremely well – right until we are suddenly woken up by some unknown animal bumping into the relatively thin wall!
-We don’t have a clue what it is – but it must be big!
+Inside the lodge, there is plenty of information about the Daintree Rainforest.
+What makes staying here truly special is being surrounded by the rainforest and listening to the chorus of animal sounds throughout the night.
+Despite the noise, we sleep surprisingly well — until suddenly we are jolted awake by an unknown creature bumping against the relatively thin wall!
+We have no idea what it is, but it must be quite large.

-Of course there are thousands of animals in the rainforest.
-The Daintree Rainforest food web is quite complex!
-A few of the Daintree Rainforest animals are listed here – animals that you are likely to spot in this part of Daintree Rainforest.
+Of course, thousands of animals inhabit the rainforest, making the Daintree Rainforest food web quite complex!
+Here are a few creatures you are likely to spot in this part of the Daintree.

-The Amethystine Python (also known as the Scrub Python or the Scrubbie) can be seen in the rainforest crossing the road at night.
-It can be up to 7 metres long and can be recognised from its diamond pattern.
-It feeds on warm-blooded animals like birds, but it is advisable not to approach an Amethystine Python.
+The Amethystine Python (also known as the Scrub Python or Scrubbie) can occasionally be seen crossing roads at night.
+It can grow up to 7 metres long and is recognised by its distinctive diamond pattern.
+It preys on warm-blooded animals like birds, but it’s wise not to approach an Amethystine Python.

-The Brown or Green Tree Snake is often spotted at night.
-The Green Snake is a frequent visitor of the pond at the Daintree Rainforest Retreat.
-It is 1.4 metre long and is dangerous to small mammals, birds and lizards – but does not do any harm to humans.
-Other snakes can be seen too.
-In general, the snakes in the rainforest are not the most venomous snakes in Australia.
+The Brown or Green Tree Snake is often spotted after dark.
+The Green Tree Snake frequently visits the pond at the Daintree Rainforest Retreat.
+Growing up to 1.4 metres, it preys on small mammals, birds, and lizards but poses no danger to humans.
+While other snakes also inhabit the rainforest, they are generally not among Australia’s most venomous species.

 Beautiful rainforest flower | Photo: Travel In Culture